 This article discusses the fees for consular processing.

-(If you are physically within the U.S. and eligible for adjustment, as described in “Who Can Apply for a Green Card Through Adjustment of Status,” see instead the article, “How Much It Costs to Get a Green Card by Adjustment of Status.”)
+(If you are physically within the U.S. and eligible for adjustment, as described in Who Can Apply for a Green Card Through Adjustment of Status, see instead How Much It Costs to Get a Green Card by Adjustment of Status.)

 The category of green card that you apply for, and the applications that you need to file accordingly, determine the exact amounts that you will need to pay the U.S. government as the process goes forward.

-If you are applying for a green card as the fiancé of a U.S. citizen (or by using a K-3 visa for spouses of a U.S. citizen, though the K-3 visa is virtually obsolete), this isn’t the end of the line, however.
-You will need to apply for adjustment of status after you are in the United States.
-See “How Much It Costs to Get a Green Card by Adjustment of Status” for details.
+If you are applying for a green card as the fiancé of a U.S. citizen (or by using a K-3 visa for spouses of a U.S. citizen, though the K-3 visa is virtually obsolete), you don't pay the USCIS immigrant fee.
+Instead, you will need to apply for adjustment of status after you are in the United States.
+See How Much It Costs to Get a Green Card by Adjustment of Status for details.

 A variety of other costs will add to your expenses when applying for a U.S. green card.
 These include:

-For more information on procedural matters to do with your green card application, see the “Consular Processing” section of Nolo's website.
+For more information on procedural matters to do with your green card application, see the Consular Processing Procedures section of Nolo's website.